 BUG #4291: max_heap_table_size affects creation of disk-based temporary table

 fix: the new system variable memory_tmp_table_size is introduced;

 it stands now for the exact purpose the Manual says

 tmp_table_size retains to (give a hint about a)

 limit of the on-disk temporary table size.
 The limit imposed upon

 the disk-based temporary tables is still quite relative due to MyISAM

 current implementation restrictions.

-It is unclear about tmp_table_size – if it is going to be read only variable to tell you what maximum temporary table size is or is it going to limit on disk table size ?
-Any of behaviors have nothing to do with previous behavior and second one would break a lot of things.
+It is unclear about tmp_table_size – if it is going to be read-only variable to tell you what maximum temporary table size is or is it going to limit on disk table size?
+Any of behaviors have nothing to do with previous behavior and the second one would break a lot of things.

-The size restriction of on disk temporary table could be good to add but that should have been another variable.
+The size restriction of the on-disk temporary table could be good to add but that should have been another variable.